 Understanding frequency masking is crucial if you want to produce clear, defined mixes – but first, you have to understand why this issue is so important.
+For hand-on practice don't miss our EQ Ear-Training tools in the EQ Playground.

 Imagine a man talking in a deep voice.
 Now imagine two more men with deep voices talking at the same time and at the same volume.
 It suddenly becomes much harder to understand what any of them are saying.